diogoff/trackml-100/README.md

 We then calculate the weighted average distance between those test hits and the route positions across detectors.

-Some computational shortcuts when iterating through routes:
+Some computational shortcuts when iterating through all the routes:

 * Since routes have been sorted in descending order of particle count, when we get to routes that have been traveled by a single particle, we simply discard those routes and stop reading `routes.csv`.
 The rationale for doing this is that these could be random, one-of-a-kind routes that are not worth considering.